tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The program of a device installed in the factory is called a firmware.
 In case of Uno WiFi the firmware is the program in the ESP8266.
 The purpose is to serve as a network interface for the program (sketch) in the AVR microcontroller and provide Web Panel for setup of the WiFi connection.

+**Warning: While experimenting with firmware there is always a risk of bricking your device.**

 ### Preparing for flashing

 The firmware can be updated or changed.
 Two things are necessary to prepare Uno WiFi Dev Ed for writing the firmware to the ESP8266 flash memory (flashing).